-It's true that Connect 4 is very similar to Tic-Tac-Toe, but for players who are not used to the board, it can be almost intimidating.
-One of the most important things to remember while playing is that you need to anticipate your opponents move more so than you would in Tic-Tac-Toe.
-You don't want to inadvertently force your opponent into a winning move!
+Connect 4 is indeed very similar to other strategy games, but for players who are not used to the rack, it can be almost intimidating.
+One of the most important things to remember while playing is that you need to anticipate your opponent's moves.
+You don't want to inadvertently force your opponent into a winning position!

 Never Play Directly Below the Game-Ending Space